 We expect issues to arise through the year that fall outside of these broad issues - e.g. market events or company actions - which we will also engage on.
-We will set targets for these engagements as they arise.
-However, having a couple of issues to focus on allows us to be more targeted in our approach and hopefully have an impact on these broader issues faced by all our investments.
+We will set targets for these engagements as they arise, as appropriate.